praria/My-UsersApp/README.md

 A mechanism for managing and reusing database connecitons.
 A connection pool is a cache of database connections that are created and kept open, ready to be reused.
 Instead of creating a new connection for each request, the application borrows a connection from the pool and returns it when done. command *** - gem install connection_pool

-Logger:
-Logger is implemented in the application for debugging, monitoring and gaining insights into the application's behavior

 ## Usage